 I'm lucky enough to get myself on the guest list for events fairly frequently, new bar launches, menu tastings and some of the best experiences in Leeds.
 Some of my favourite events are those that think a little out of the box and give me something to remember long after I've edited the photos and written up my thoughts.
 Here are just some of those moments from this year.

 One of my favourite events of all time.
 A night under the awe-inspiring Corn Exchange roof in an intimate dining setting, as guests of Don Papa Rum.
 I'm hoping this pop-up supper club comes back to Leeds soon.

 I've just explored the Harewood estate for a second time with the winter version of this event.
 The summer launch was another of my favourite events of all time, I went as a guest not a blogger but it was such a unique event that I couldn't not share it with you.
-Keep an eye on their site if you fancy experiencing the spring event.

 The ultimate night of nostalgia which brought so much of my childhood flooding back.
 And if Steps weren't enough to get excited about, their support act was Vengaboys which was next level nostalgia.

 What have been your own favourite posts?
 Of mine, of your favourite bloggers, or that you've created yourself, link me up in the comments.